Shawn-Cao/form-flow-builder/README.md

 3. runtime validation: onChange, onSubmit
 4. Multi-page UI with dynamic routing

+## Thoughts (To be addressed)
+- add "goal" config. eg. the default goal is to gather information as much as possible.
+But a decision goal could terminate early as long as a (preferable) decision is made

 ### planned features
 2. Mirror React-hook-form behavior since we take full responsibility.
 Support all through options
 3. hold form def/value/error object and importable from anywhere (helps with validation) (React needs to useEffect?)